 First Records of the Tomb in Historical Sources

 So the first sources that identify Rachel’s tomb in northern Bethlehem are Christian sources: For example the New Testament from the 1st century.
-Also Eusebius of Caesarea as the “Traveler from Bordeaux” from the 4th century.
+Also, Eusebius of Caesarea is the “Traveler from Bordeaux” from the 4th century.
 Even Hieronymus who lived in Bethlehem in the 5th century mentioned Rachel’s tomb next to Bethlehem.

 Aldo the map of Madaba from the 6th century depicts Efrata near Bethlehem and next to it is written.
 Apart from the biblical sources; the earliest Jewish source that is identifying Rachel’s tomb north of Bethlehem; is an 11th century Midrash.
 In fact, it describes the tombstone of Rachel in the same way as other descriptions of his time.